deboogerxyz/deploy/README.md

 # deploy

-A script that automatically sets up a fully-functioning Arch-based GNU/Linux system.
+A script that automatically deploys a fully-functioning Arch-based GNU/Linux system.
 It can be run on a fresh installation of Arch or Artix.

 ## Installation